 Why Should I Buy Gold ETFs Instead of Gold?

-An awful-case argument for holding physical gold is that if the global economy falls apart, and paper money no longer means anything, having gold coins and bullion will allow you to continue buying and trading for whatever it is you need.
+One argument for holding physical gold is pretty much a catastrophic-case scenario: The global economy falls apart and paper money no longer means anything, but having gold coins and bullion will allow you to continue buying and trading for whatever it is you need.

-And if we’re talking about a normal-case scenario where you plan on making it to retirement without being bitten by a zombie, investing in physical gold is … well, inconvenient.
+If we’re talking about a normal-case scenario where you plan on making it to retirement without being bitten by a zombie, investing in physical gold is mighty inconvenient.
 You have to have physical gold transported to you, you have to safely store it (and you’ll likely want to insure it), and should you want to sell it, you’ll have to find a buyer and arrange for transportation to the seller.

 Or you could just buy gold ETFs, which allow you to get either direct or indirect exposure to the metal as easily as buying a single stock.